GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 # Amazon RDS (Relational Database Service)

+## Scenarios

+### heavy read and write queries, and having throughput issues

+- Run SELECT queries for stale data on read replica

+because replicas might not always be up to date

 # CloudFront

 a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment